INNVTV/Sahara-Framework/README.md

 # Key Features

   * Customizable on-boarding process for new tenants.
   * Simple tenant and resource management.
   * Smart partitioning of resources across tenants.
   * Easily develop web and native applications.
   * Easily scale up or down as your needs evolve.
-  * Public and private API endpoints for your platform and for each tenant.
+  * Public and private API endpoints for the platform and each tenant.
-  * Build any kind of business logic you need.
+  * Build any kind of business logic required.
   * Integration with Stripe for billing/dunning.
   * Integration with CloudFlare for Domain & Subdomain Management, SSL, DDoS protection, and more.
-  * Built on a microservices architecure with Service Fabric.
+  * Built on a microservices architecture with Service Fabric.
   * Focus on your application - not the plumbing!

 # Key Projects:

-Each root folder (1-8) corresponds to an independant Solution that can be managed by seperate teams or an individual.
-These solutions/projects are designed to be managed within Visual Studio Online (Team Services) and utilize the VSO Build and Release Management systems to control code updates to the associated resources and enviornments (Test/Stage/Production) on the Azure Cloud.
+Each root folder (1-8) corresponds to an independent Solution that can be managed by separate teams or an individual.
+These solutions/projects are designed to be managed within Visual Studio Online (Team Services) and utilize the VSO Build and Release Management systems for a controlled devops flow to the associated resources and environments (Test/Stage/Production) on the Azure Cloud.

 ## Core Services
-Service Fabric components that is the core set of services the entire platoform runs on:
+The Service Fabric components that are the heartbeat that the entire platform runs upon.
+This includes:

   * **Sahara.Core**
     * Core business logic
-    * Most development will occur within these classes
+    * Most development will occur within [these classes] (https://github.com/INNVTV/Sahara-Framework/tree/master/1.%20Core%20Services/Sahara.Core)
   * **Custodian**
     * Scheduled tasks
     * Garbage collection